rp2323/data_analysis_portfolio/city_parish_salaries_project/readme.md

 ## Data Cleaning
 After uploading hte dataset to a local PostgreSQL server, I reviewed for problematic data characteristics:

-* Obtained NULL counts for all columns
+* Obtained NULL counts for all columns - the only columns with considerable NULL value counts were the employment end date and middle initial, neither of which were problematic.
 ```sql
 /*Obtain null counts for all columns*/
 SELECT 'last_name_null_count', COUNT(CASE WHEN last_name IS NULL THEN uniqueid END) FROM cps_data